gbmhunter/blog/content/posts/2020/01-31-january-2020-updates/index.md

     ```

     This makes it easier to determine what the page is when you have a lot of tabs open on a tab-based browser such as Chrome or Edge.

+* Added cached external content to the {{% link text="How To Calculate Maximum Track Current page" src="" %}}.

+* Added more specific information about dynamic memory allocation on embedded systems to the {{% link text="Dynamic Memory Allocation page" src="" %}}.